 Allotments in Arcueil

 Arcueil and Bagneux are two suburbs in the South of Paris.
 A bit of an urban jungle if you ask me.
+These are allotments in Acrueil.
 Yet, as if feeding from the concrete, beautiful tulips are growing and reminding us that Spring is here.
 At long last.

 There are quite a few allotments and gardens left in that area.
 Map courtesy of the association in charge of maintaining the allotments in Arcueil.